Serapion of Thmuis: Episcopate

 In his later life c.
 339, he was made the bishop of Thmuis (near Diospolis) where he served until his death c.
 358. Jerome in his work On Illustrous Men noted that Serapion was given the apellation "Scholasticus" (the Scholastic) because of his meticulous scholarship.
 During his episcopate, he helped Athanasius fight against Arianism in Alexandria, and at his request, Athanasius wrote to him a series of three dogmatic letters on the theology of the Holy Spirit.
 These letters, which were written c.
 339359, are considered to be among the earliest Christian texts dedicated exclusively to the Holy Spirit.
 Serapion was one of the most trusted companions of Athanasius and even took care of his episcopal see during one of his exiles.
 In AD 353, Athanasius placed Serapion at the head of a delegation to Emperor Constantius II to plead guilty against the charges of the Arians.
 In 343, Serapion attended the Council of Serdica.
 Serapion was exiled by the Arians in AD 350, and died c.
 360.

 Story from the Sayings of the Desert Fathers

 Serapion is said to have paid a prostitute, but instead of engaging in relations with her, prayed all night in front of her and eventually converted her to Christianity.
 She later became a nun at a monastery, practicing extreme ascetic labors.
 The same story also exists in a poetic Hymn of Praise in The Prologue of Ohrid.

+Extant Works

+Only a few of Serapion's works have come down to us.
+The Sacramentary ascribed to him was not authored originally by him, but rather seems to be Serapion preserving the liturgical tradition of Thmuis.
+Fitschen discusses fragments of various writings in addition to the complete extant works listed below.
+Fitschen had concluded that Serapion did not author the Letter to the Monks but Herbel offers a correction on this front, arguing for Serapion's authorship.
+Both Herbel and Fitschen agree that Serapion did not author the Letter Concerning the Father and the Son, which is appended to the Sacramentary, and may date to the beginning of the Arian controversy.
+An Arabic Life of Anthony has also been attributed to Serapion but it is a much later redaction.
+It is possible that Serapion is the author of part or all of the LIfe of Anthony, credited to Athanasius, but Serapion's role as redactor and/or author warrants further exploration.